joshspeagle/arxivy/README.md

 5. **Re-score** based on summaries (via LLM)
 6. **Synthesize** comprehensive digest of top-scoring papers

-There is also an option to convert the digest into a podcast-style audio file.
+There is also an option to convert the digest into a podcast-style **audio file**.

 ## Quick Start